Xeavin/The-Insurgents-Graveyard/README.md

 ### No Mist Bar Restoration On Save Crystals
 Touching save crystals will no longer restore mist bars.
 Furthermore, mist bars will not be restored after a cutscene that initiates a boss battle.

+### No Overhead Party HP Bars
+Removes the overhead HP bars of the party.

+### No Overhead Foe HP Bars
+Removes the overhead HP bars of foes (incl. friendly).

 ### No Sounds
 Disables all sound input from the game.
 It's mostly meant to be used when modding, so you don't have to constantly adjust the sound settings per savefile, nor get your ear blasted every time you enter the main menu.

 ### No Speed Mode
-Disables the ability to toggle the speed mode feature of the game which may be of some use for the speedrunning community.
+Disables the ability to toggle the speed mode feature of the game.

 ### No Teleport Requirement
 Teleport stones are no longer required when using the save crystal teleport option.